latina-in-tech/lit-bot/README.md

 If you want to install the application on your PC, then keep following this guide;<br>
 otherwise, jump directly to the setup guide [using Docker containers.](#setup-using-docker-containers)

+In both cases, you still need to setup your .env file in order to get the application working correctly.

 ### Setup on your PC

 Once this point has been established, we can move on to the phase of creating the Python virtual environment, within which all the dependencies necessary for the correct functioning of the application will be installed.